 My housemate and I made this Giant Cupcake, measuring 10cm x 15 cm, for our friend’s birthday.
 To celebrate, she declared March 4 as “Happy Cupcake Day!”, where friends were invited to bake or buy a cupcake and post a photo to her Facebook wall.

 Being a special occasion, we wanted to do something epic, and I think we pulled it off!

 The plan was to make a regular-sized cupcake decorated in pink swirly frosting and M&Ms and post that one first, then spring the giant replica surprise.

 While googling images for inspiration, we discovered they actually make cake tins for epic cupcake construction.
-And if you have some spare change and some sanity, then a Wilton Giant Cupcake Pan is for you.
+And if you have some spare change, then a Wilton Giant Cupcake Pan is for you.

 Being poor students, however, and up for the challenge of doing it completely from scratch, we channelled our inner architect and came up with the blueprint:

 We wanted the cake to be firm enough to be shapeable without crumbling, but without the density of a mud cake either.
 This chocolate cake recipe by Australia’s ‘Gourmet Farmer’ Matthew Evans is a happy medium, containing melted chocolate and almond meal while still being quite light.